lilsnoops2/anm_itops_playbooks/README.md

     <summary>radius</summary>

     ##### `radius`
     This playbook will dynamically configure RADIUS on devices based on the servers configured in aaa-servers.yml.
+When no optional variables are used, the script configured RADIUS for use with dot1x/mab (network access) only.
+Special care must be taken when a client has both radius and tacacs available.
+Use the optional variables to configure login (device administration) using the same radius servers when not using tacacs for device administration.
+In environments with both protocols available, run this script to configure network access (dot1x/mab), then run tacacs script to configure device administration.

     **Summary/Overview of tasks:**
     * Configures AAA new-model if not configured - required for devices that are newly being configured